Dimension: Additional dimensions

-In addition to small and curled up extra dimensions, there may be extra dimensions that instead aren't apparent because the matter associated with our visible universe is localized on a (3 + 1)-dimensional subspace.
-Thus the extra dimensions need not be small and compact but may be large extra dimensions.
+In addition to small and curled up extra dimensions, there may be extra dimensions that instead are not apparent because the matter associated with our visible universe is localized on a (3 + 1)-dimensional subspace.
+Thus, the extra dimensions need not be small and compact but may be large extra dimensions.
 D-branes are dynamical extended objects of various dimensionalities predicted by string theory that could play this role.
 They have the property that open string excitations, which are associated with gauge interactions, are confined to the brane by their endpoints, whereas the closed strings that mediate the gravitational interaction are free to propagate into the whole spacetime, or "the bulk".
 This could be related to why gravity is exponentially weaker than the other forces, as it effectively dilutes itself as it propagates into a higher-dimensional volume.

 Some aspects of brane physics have been applied to cosmology.
 For example, brane gas cosmology attempts to explain why there are three dimensions of space using topological and thermodynamic considerations.
 According to this idea it would be since three is the largest number of spatial dimensions in which strings can generically intersect.
 If initially there are many windings of strings around compact dimensions, space could only expand to macroscopic sizes once these windings are eliminated, which requires oppositely wound strings to find each other and annihilate.
 But strings can only find each other to annihilate at a meaningful rate in three dimensions, so it follows that only three dimensions of space are allowed to grow large given this kind of initial configuration.
 Extra dimensions are said to be universal if all fields are equally free to propagate within them.

 In computer graphics and spatial data

-Several types of digital systems are based on the storage, analysis, and visualization of geometric shapes, including illustration software, Computer-aided design, and Geographic information systems.
+Several types of digital systems are based on the storage, analysis, and visualization of geometric shapes, including illustration software, computer-aided design, and geographic information systems.
 Different vector systems use a wide variety of data structures to represent shapes, but almost all are fundamentally based on a set of geometric primitives corresponding to the spatial dimensions: